 Willie Watt, President of the RIAS, commented:

-“It seems appropriate, in this RIAS Centenary year, that we have such a strong and diverse shortlist.
-While fees and procurement continue to challenge all of us our awards celebrate the very best that is being built in Scotland.
+“It seems appropriate, in this RIAS Centenary year, that we have such a strong and diverse list of winners.
+Our awards celebrate the very best that is being built in Scotland.
 This is a tremendous list which goes in scale from a small house extension/reconfiguration to major education provision.
-Geographically although, unusually, there are no Island visits, we will travel from a factory in Dumfriesshire to a lookout tower in Sutherland.
+Unusually, there are no Islands represented on this year’s list but geographically they extend from a factory in Dumfriesshire to a lookout tower in Sutherland.
 This is a list that fully demonstrates the privilege of living in our magnificent wee country and just how architects have embraced the responsibility that brings with it.”

 1 West Regent Street, Glasgow (contract value not for publication)